theirc/airbel/src/_studies/safe-at-home-a-mixed-methods-pre-post-study-to-develop-a-family-violence-program-model-to-prevent-and-respond-to-violence-against-women-and-children-in-the-home-in-humanitarian-settings.md

 start_date: 2017-01-01 00:00:00
 end_date: 2021-01-01 00:00:00
 title: >-
-  Safe at Home: A Mixed-Methods, Pre-Post Study to Develop a Family Violence Program Model to Prevent and Respond to Violence against Women and Children in the Home in Humanitarian Settings
+  Safe at home: A mixed-methods, pre-post study to develop a family violence program model to prevent and respond to violence against women and children in the home in humanitarian settings
 featured: false
 evergreen: true
 focuses: